PX4/PX4-Devguide/en/concept/architecture.md

 [here](https://drive.google.com/file/d/0B1TDW9ajamYkaGx3R0xGb1NaeU0/view?usp=sharing)
 and opened with draw.io Diagrams. -->

-The source code is split into self-contained modules (shown in `monospace` in the diagram).
+The source code is split into self-contained modules/programs (shown in `monospace` in the diagram).
 Usually a building block corresponds to exactly one module.
 At runtime, you can inspect which modules are executed with the `top` command, and each module can be started/stopped individually via `<module_name> start/stop`.

 The arrows show the information flow for the *most important* connections between the modules.
-In reality, there are many more connections than shown, and some messages (e.g. for parameters) are accessed by most of the modules.
+In reality, there are many more connections than shown, and some data (e.g. for parameters) is accessed by most of the modules.

 Modules communicate with each other through a publish-subscribe message bus named [uORB](../middleware/uorb.md).